|

 Before considering legal action against a hotel, it’s essential to exhaust all direct communication channels.
 Reach out to the hotel management and clearly explain your grievances, whether it’s regarding a denied refund, subpar service, or any other issue.

 Provide them with a reasonable opportunity to address and rectify the situation.
-According to a Statista report, refund-related issues account for nearly 20% of hotel complaints worldwide. 😔 By engaging in polite yet firm negotiations, many disputes can be resolved amicably without the need for legal proceedings.
+According to industry reports, refund-related issues account for nearly 20% of hotel complaints worldwide.
+By engaging in polite yet firm negotiations, many disputes can be resolved amicably without the need for legal proceedings.

 File a Formal Complaint